gsokolow/Rpr-120Lab-Gerrymandering/docs/report/analysis_plan.md

 ## Study design

 This study is a **reproduction** of Kimambo's 2021 lab.
-No changes are planned to the mothodology of the original lab; only the computational environment.
+No changes are planned to the mothodology of the original lab; only the computational environment is different.

 Kimambo's original lab is an observational study of partisan gerrymandering in North Carolina.
 It aims to determine if the court-ordered redistricting of North Carolina's 2016 districts resulted in districts that were more fair in terms of geographic compactness and political representation.
 An area weighted reaggregation is used to allocate votes for the Republican presidential candidate in 2016 to North Carolina's 2016 and 2019 congressonal districts.
 To calculate compactness for each district, the following equation is used: compactness = 400 * π * area / perimeter^2.